darshacharya/LeetStreak/README.md

 This repository is organized by different DSA topics and contains well-commented code implementations with detailed explanations.
 Here’s a breakdown of the structure:

  📦 LeetStreak
- ┣ 📂 Arrays
+ ┣ 📂 Arrays_And_Strings
- ┃ ┣ 📜 find_maximum_subarray.py
- ┃ ┣ 📜 merge_sorted_arrays.py
+ ┃
  ┣ 📂 Linked Lists
- ┃ ┣ 📜 reverse_linked_list.py
- ┃ ┣ 📜 detect_cycle.py
- ┣ 📂 Trees
- ┃ ┣ 📜 binary_tree_traversal.py
- ┃ ┣ 📜 lowest_common_ancestor.py
- ┣ 📂 Graphs
- ┃ ┣ 📜 graph_bfs.py
- ┃ ┣ 📜 graph_dijkstra.py
- ┣ 📂 Dynamic Programming
- ┃ ┣ 📜 knapsack_problem.py
- ┃ ┣ 📜 longest_increasing_subsequence.py
- ┣ 📂 Sorting and Searching
- ┃ ┣ 📜 quicksort.py
- ┃ ┣ 📜 binary_search.py
+ ┃
  ┗ 📜 README.md